cactus-hr/cactus-hr/README.md

-## Hi there 👋 my name is Lisa and I'm a Head Hunter 🌵
+## Hi there 👋 my name is Lisa and I'm an Head Hunter 🌵

 _Me when companies ask me for the unicorn candidate ASAP_